kuraykaraaslan/InstaFollowStudio/README.md

 ![Logo](static/logo.png)

-# InstaFollowStudio Chrome Extension (Unpublished)
+# InstaFollowStudio Chrome Extension (Discontinued)

+This extension is unpublished from Chrome Web Store because of Copyright issue.
+So I decided to ı Will share the code if i can't publish it on Chrome App Store.

 ## Overview